Coffee Pods

 Demi

-• “I love how it fits under my shelf, keeping my kitchen tidy.
-It holds many pods and is very easy to use.”
+• “I love many flavoured pods like vanilla is my favourite and is very easy to use.”

 Joseph